MicrosoftDocs/fabric-docs/docs/enterprise/azure-billing.md

 ## Invoice meters

 In Microsoft Cost Management, your cost analysis and invoice show multiple meters related to your Fabric capacity resource.
-THe following is a complete list of all of the meters.
+The following is a complete list of all of the meters.

 * **Power BI  Usage CU** – Represents the Power BI usage on your capacity.
 * **Data Movement Capacity Usage CU** - Represents the Pipelines usage on your capacity.